JDRGit/JDRGit/README.md

 # 🚀 Hi there! 👋 I'm Jaime,

-Software engineer with experience in full-stack React development and a strong foundation in JavaScript, React, Java and Spring Boot.
+Software Developer with experience in full-stack React development and a strong foundation in JavaScript, React, Java and Spring Boot.
 I've spent the last 15 weeks honing my skills through remote, hands-on technical training, and I'm excited to showcase the results in this progressive portfolio.

 🛠 Tech Stack